oubino/locpix_points/labnotes.md

     - also include visualise

 Misc
-    - Implement leave one out cross validation - Needs to consider the different splits - script which wraps process + train + performane evaluate to do for 5-fold - create the 5 splits- pass as arugments to process which then saves as processed/fold/train, processed/fold/val, processed/fold/test after each fold clean up but keep model and splits
     - Address all warnings in code
     - Need an entry script:
         1. Args: Name of experiment/Location for experiment/location of data for experiment